josephbae96/josephbae96.github.io/organizations.md

 ### Filipino Student Association

+FSA is a social organization aiming to promote the culture of Filipinos through volunteer work, sports, and dancing.

 ### IEEE
 The Institute of Electrical and Electronics Engineers is a professional organization for electrical engineers and helps organize events for students in the